-It’s possible to conduct a good brainstorming session with just three people, but experts agree that it tends to be more effective with a larger group of people.
+It’s possible to conduct a good brainstorming session with just three people, but experts say it is more effective with a larger group of people.
 If you’re organising a session inside a large organisation, it’s important to get a range of people at different levels and with different responsibilities to take part because you want the subject to be looked at from as many angles as possible.

 A relaxed atmosphere is essential.
 Some organisations have special brainstorming rooms with bean bags or comfy chairs and begin sessions by playing mood music or serving tea and biscuits.
 You want people to feel that they can say silly things, so one useful technique is to start the session by doing something slightly crazy like giving everyone a funny hat.
 A more sober but equally effective loosening up might be to start by asking people to describe their favourite pet.

 There are many different styles of running a brainstorming session.
 Some leaders ask people to think privately about matters for a set period before switching to a group session.
 Other go straight to the group.
 In some organisations the process is a chaotic free-for-all.
-In others everyone is asked to make a contribution to the discussion before someone can speak a second time.
-Some managers have tried technical solutions that work somewhat like an online discussion group operating in real time.
+In others everyone is asked to contribute to the discussion before someone can speak a second time.
+Some managers have tried technical solutions that work somewhat like an online discussion group operating in real-time.
 There are also idea-generating software packages like Idea Fisher which stimulate free thinking.
 All of these approaches are valid, brainstorming is not a one-size-fits-all technique.

 Perhaps the hardest part of running a brainstorming session lies in knowing when to stop.
 You need to make sure you generate enough ideas, but it’s good to halt the session when no more new material is forthcoming.
 One strategy is to impose a fixed time limit on the meeting and work towards a deadline — this can concentrate minds wonderfully.
 Half an hour should be enough for most sessions, but you might need a little longer if you have a large group of participants.